centuri-engineering/impomero/README.md

 We use [watchdog](https://pythonhosted.org/watchdog/) to monitor the directory from which to import the data.

-Initially, we monitor only for `.toml` card (see [cataloger](https://github.com/centuri-engineering/cataloger)) When such card appears in the filesystem, all microscopy data below is imported and annotated according to this card's content.
+Initially, we monitor only for `.toml` card (see [cataloger](https://github.com/centuri-engineering/cataloger)) When such card appears in the file-system, all microscopy data below is imported and annotated according to this card's content.

 If a `toml` file is modified, but the data in its base directory was already imported, the annotations are updated.